Faculty Profile Webpage Update Process

 Content requiring copy edits

-As part of the new process, your bio, experience, publications, appointments, awards, and any extra unique copy will be sent to an OMC copywriter for copy editing and approval.
+As part of the new process, your bio and any extra unique copy will be sent to an OMC copywriter for copy editing and approval.
 This is to standardize the format of profiles across the schools/college and ensure the bio matches the voice and tone of the website.

-Photos should be professional and of a decent quality.
+Photos should be professional and of decent quality (at least 300x300 pixels).
 Your photo will be rejected if any of the following apply:

 Black and White